center-for-threat-informed-defense/m3tid/docs/dimensions.rst

 Cyber Threat Intelligence - Know the Adversary
 ----------------------------------------------

 The first major dimension of Threat-Informed Defense is Cyber Threat Intelligence, which is focused on understanding the adversary.
 This dimension measures how well the organization understands known behaviors of cyber adversaries; which specific adversaries are targeting its industry, technologies, or geography; and their motivations and typical objectives.
 Ultimately CTI programs enable organizations to produce a tailored threat model of the highest priority adversary behaviors, which ultimately informs the rest of the defensive program.
-Example capabilities such as the Top 10 ATT&CK Technique Calculator [#f1]_ can help organizations with this initial tailoring based on a variety of factors.
+Example capabilities such as the `Top 10 ATT&CK Technique Calculator <https://top-attack-techniques.mitre-engenuity.org/calculator>`_ can help organizations with this initial tailoring based on a variety of factors.

 .. figure:: _static/topattackttp.png
    :alt: CTID Top ATT&CK TTP Calculator